-This course, team taught entirely in Anishinaabemwin, is a continuation of NP283B and is the first course of Year 5 of the Anishinaabemwin Pane Immersion Program.
-Instructors and students meet for five weekend sessions during the semester and spend a total of twenty-four hours of immersion over two and one-half days per weekend.
-Students with high comprehension listening skills will continue to develop those skills by interacting with first-speaker instructors and demonstrating their translation skills.
+This course, team taught entirely in Anishinaabemowin, is a continuation of NP381.
+Instructors and students meet for five weekend sessions during the semester and spend a total of eighteen hours of immersion over two days.
+Students with advanced-mid to advanced-high comprehension listening skills will continue to improve those skills by interacting with first-speaker instructors and demonstrating their translation skills.
 Instructors will utilize story-telling, skits, and word games incorporating a variety of language usage in a number of social and cultural settings.
-Lab hours are additional hours spent with fluent speaker(s).
+Speaking Lab hours will be offered separately and/or students will spend additional hours with fluent speaker(s), and/or participating in language camps, conferences and workshops.
 Prerequisite: None.